timotejroiko/discord.js-light/README.md

 ## Events Behavior

-Most events should be identical to the originals besides the caching behavior.
+Most events should be identical to the originals aside from the caching behavior.
 Events will always emit, regardless of the required data being available or not (similar to enabling all partials in discord.js but including unsupported partials).
 When the required data is missing, the event will emit a partial structure where only an id is guaranteed.
 Events that emit multiple versions of a structure, such as update events, will emit `null` instead if not available.

 | Event | Emits | Notes |
 | ------------- | ------------- | ------------- |